ddaniel987/telegram_crypto_notifier/README.md

 ```

 For as long as you keep the program running...

+## Known Issues
+- BOT can only send ONCE to a user (bot limitation probably)
+- BOT sometimes doesn't want to send in a group
+- Social Search is sometimes down, so you will get 0 in everything below socials

+Let me know if you find something else, I haven't really tested this with many cryptocurrencies so it may work and may not work randomly.

 ## Todo
 If I have time or reason to continue on this project, maybe I will start with these things first: